Seneca-144100/IPC144NBB-ONLY-/Workshops/WS2/readme.md

 - done! (return 0)

 ### the `shoppingStats` function
-To test the main program add the `shoppingStats` function to the `shpping.c` file.
+To test the main program add the `shoppingStats` function to the `shopping.c` file.
 For now, just create the function with an empty body. (don't code anything in it).

 Now the function actually exists, but since its body is empty, it will do nothing.